atomic8ball/myObject/README.md

 myObject lets you store, load, and search hierarchical data, represented by JSON objects, in a MySQL table.
 Conceptually, you can consider the data stored in myObject as one, gigantic, JSON object.

 ## myObject is not an ORM tool.
 myObject doesn't map your data to a specific table structure (schema).
 Instead, each key/value is stored along with a reference to its parent, allowing any structure to be stored and recreated, and allowing somewhat efficient searches across the key/value pairs.
-The project is used by us with [Node.js](http://nodejs.org) and can be installed with `npm install async`, but the schema and stored procedures may prove useful to any language or environment that can use MySQL.
+The project is used by us with [Node.js](http://nodejs.org) and can be installed with `npm install my-object`, but the schema and stored procedures may prove useful to any language or environment that can use MySQL.

 ## Quick Examples